Recently two major security vulnerabilities (20-year-old ones!) in CPU architectures were announced in the form of Meltdown and Spectre:

 You can find out more (techie stuff) by following these links:

-How do I know if devices are vulnerable?
+How do I know if devices are vulnerable to Spectre and Meltdown?

 Tools such as Microsoft Baseline Security Analyzer (MBSA), Nessus, etc. can help identify vulnerable systems.
 And because these vulnerabilities affect low-level CPU design, and a broad range of hardware manufacturers, it’s highly likely that you will have vulnerable systems both at the backend and client endpoints.